Santa Maria del Popolo: Early history

 The name of Santa Maria del Popolo is missing in the catalogue of the churches of Rome which was written by Cencio Camerario in 1192.
 Later tradition held that the miraculous image of Our Lady, painted by St. Luke himself, was moved to the church by Pope Gregory IX from the Sancta Sanctorum in the Lateran.
 This happened after a flood of the Tiber – probably the great flood in 1230 – caused a horrible plague in the city.
 The pope convoked the cardinals, the whole clergy and the people of Rome and the icon was transferred in a solemn procession to Santa Maria del Popolo.
 After that the plague ceased and the tranquility of the city was restored.
 The Madonna del Popolo has certainly remained one of the most popular Marian icons through the centuries, attracted many pilgrims and assured a greater role to the geographically still remote church.
+In 2018, it was announced that the icon was a work of Filippo Rusuti, whose signature was discovered on the image during restoration.

 The early history of Santa Maria del Popolo is almost unknown because the archives of the church were dispersed during the Napoleonic era and few documents survived from before 1500.
 The first references in archival sources are from the 13th century.
 The Catalogue of Paris (compiled around 1230 or 1272–76) listing the churches of Rome already contains the name of Santa Maria de Populo.
 There may have been a small Franciscan community living by the church until around 1250 but it is possible that they stayed there only temporarily.